Seafox drone: Service history

-In 2001 the Royal Navy leased some Seafox drones for use on HMS Bangor and HMS Blyth off Iraq as part of Operation Telic.
-The Bangor also deployed them off Libya in 2011. in October 2015 the Naval Surface Weapons Center (NSWC) commissioned the Atlas North America to get more SeaFox vehicles.
+In 2001 the Royal Navy leased some SeaFox drones for use on HMS Bangor and HMS Blyth off Iraq as part of Operation Telic.
+The Bangor also deployed them off Libya in 2011.
+In October 2015 the Naval Surface Weapons Center (NSWC) commissioned the Atlas North America to get more SeaFox vehicles.

-Technical Specifications
+Technical specifications

 The operational depth for the SeaFox C is between 0 meters and 300 meters.
 The SeaFox has a range of 1200 meters depending on acoustic and current conditions.
-The propulsion system on the Seafox includes four horizontal propellers and one vertical thruster.
+The propulsion system on the SeaFox includes four horizontal propellers and one vertical thruster.
 The entire propulsion system is battery powered.
 The maximum speed of the SeaFox is 6 knots.
 The SeaFox can be controlled with a remote or can be set on automatic and it will use radar and sonar to locate mines and other obstacles that it is tasked with clearing.
-The SeaFox has live CCTV feed and a high intensity searchlight. the CCTV feed it ran through the fiber-optic cable that is about 3000 meters long.
-The SeaFox was launched off the boat or ship using a crane.
-This crane is also how the SeaFox I was put back on the boat or ship. the warhead of the SeaFox is a fully shaped charge and has demonstrated effective against incendiary devices.
+The SeaFox has live CCTV feed and a high intensity searchlight.
+The data feed is via a fiber-optic cable that is about 3000 meters long.
+The SeaFox is launched and retrieved using a crane.
+The warhead of the SeaFox is a fully shaped charge with demonstrated effectiveness against incendiary devices.